uclouvain/osis-notification/README.md

 ## Email notification

-An email notification is a email message that will be sent to the user once processed.
+An email notification is an email message that will be sent to the user once processed.

+To be sent, an EmailNotification will need an EmailMessage.
+You can chose de build it on your own, using osis-mail-template for example.
+Or you can choose to use the handler to build it for you.

-### Create and send
+### Build an EmailMessage and create an EmailNotification

 Initialize an object describing the notification you want to send :